hoshey2/FastScan/README.md

 # FastScan
-Quick scanner I scripted using RustScan and Nmap
+Quick scanner I scripted using RustScan and Nmap.